 The SilverRail Ticketing Issuing System (TIS) being rolled out across all Abellio TOCs was the perfect solution to integrate the Cammax TVM to.
 The established TIS was already in place for many Rail systems.
 Therefore it made sense for the Cammax TVMs to use the business logic encapsulated within SilverRail’s SilverCore TIS for Shopping, Booking and Fulfilment of advance, off peak and walk-on rail tickets.

 As a joint project the biggest challenge for SilverRail and Cammax was the challenging process of getting the software accredited with RDG.
-Getting Rail Settlement Plan (RSP) certification proved a very time consuming element of the project as this application was being developed from scratch.
+Getting RSP certification proved a very time consuming element of the project as this application was being developed from scratch.
 However, the wonderful work of the SilverRail accreditation team and RDG team made this process more manageable.

 One of the aims for the team was to create a product which would be seen as an improvement to the existing products in the market.
 Visually the new kiosk has a much clearer and easier to use screen, is much more intuitive and user friendly, along with being cheaper to install and run than EMR’s existing TVMs.
 As the kiosk is card payment only, this removes the need for cash handling and any potential faults associated with this.

-Despite the challenges faced we have ended up with a quality product that is functional, easy to use and enhances the user experience, effectively putting tickets in the hands of rail passengers prior to boarding the train.
+Despite the challenges faced EMR has ended up with a quality product that is functional, easy to use and enhances the user experience, effectively putting tickets in the hands of rail passengers prior to boarding the train.